Cuban Bombshell Aylen Alvarez Spills Out Of Barely-There Swimsuit In New Video: ‘I Like That I Have Curves’

 Aylen Alvarez, a Cuban fitness model with over 3.4 million followers on Instagram, has shared a scorching hot new video on her page and her fans are loving it.

-In the clip, the model is recording herself in a black, green and white patterned monokini with a lace-up detail to the front that flaunted her voluptuous cleavage and flat stomach.
-The swimwear is also extremely high-cut which accentuates Aylen’s curvy hips and shapely thighs.
+In the clip, the model recorded herself in a black, green and white patterned monokini with a lace-up detail to the front that flaunted her voluptuous cleavage and flat stomach.
+The swimwear was also extremely high-cut which accentuated Aylen’s curvy hips and shapely thighs.

 In the caption of the post, Aylen expressed heartfelt appreciation for her body and said that she couldn’t comprehend how a woman could be considered “overweight” for having a little extra meat on her bones.